-A set of high resolution and forecast inundation models has been prepared for Montauk, New York.
-During the development instabilities occurred and these locations were corrected manually or smoothing a cluster of nodes if the single node causing the instability is not located.
-The corrections include eliminating Fort Pond by converting it to a very low lying land area with an elevation of 1 cm.
-Although there were corrections made to the DEM both models were found to be reliable and the comparison between the high resolution model and forecast model showed relatively good comparison at the tide gauge station and the distribution of the maximum tsunami wave amplitude in all the grids (i.e. grids A, B and C).
-However, the reference grid generally produces a higher maximum tsunami wave amplitude distribution as compared to the forecast model.
+A set of high-resolution and forecast inundation models has been prepared for Montauk.
+During development, instabilities occurred and these locations were corrected manually or by smoothing a cluster of nodes if the single node causing the instability was not located.
+Another correction was to convert Fort Pond to a very low-lying land area with an elevation of 1 cm.
+Although there were corrections made to the DEM, both models were found to be reliable and the comparison between the high-resolution model and forecast model showed relatively good comparison at the tide gauge station and the distribution of the maximum tsunami wave amplitude in all the grids (i.e. grids A, B and C).
+However, the reference grid generally produced a higher maximum tsunami wave amplitude distribution as compared to the forecast model.

-The stability tests showed that the forecast model is stable for a 24 hour simulation for synthetic sources with different earthquake magnitudes (Mw = 9.3, 7.5, and 6.2) from different source regions.
-A total of 6 Mw =9.3, 1 Mw =7.5 and 1 Mw=6.2 were simulated.
-The mega-tsunami events not only check the stability of the forecast model, it can also provide information on which source region is Montauk, New York more susceptible to tsunamis and based on the limited tests.
+The stability tests show that the forecast model is stable for a 24-hr simulation for synthetic sources with different earthquake magnitudes (Mw 9.3, 7.5, and 6.2) from different source regions.
+Six Mw 9.3, one Mw 7.5 and one Mw 6.2 were simulated.
+The synthetic mega-tsunamis not only check the stability of the forecast model, it can also provide information on which earthquake source regions pose the greatest tsunami threat to Montauk.
 From the tests conducted, mega-event case AT48-57ab generates inundation along the coast (facing the Atlantic Ocean).
-It should be emphasized that this is based on a very limited set of mega-events.
-Additional mega-event along the AT48-57 source could also affect the coastal areas.
+It should be emphasized that this is based on a very limited set of mega-tsunamis.
+Additionally, mega-tsunamis along the AT48-57 source could also affect the coastal areas.
 Simulation of a 1755 Lisbon scenario did not affect the coastal areas of Montauk and the maximum tsunami wave amplitude at the selected warning point was less than 20 cm.

-Since the main objective of developing the Montauk, New York forecast model is for tsunami forecast, the DEM has been optimized to simulate 4 hours of tsunami wave characteristics in approximately 5.85 minutes.
-As presented in this report, the Montauk, New York forecast model should be able to provide a reliable forecast during an event and is stable for a 24 hours simulation.
+Since the main objective of developing the Montauk forecast model is for tsunami forecast, the DEM has been optimized to simulate 4 hr of tsunami wave characteristics in approximately 5.85 min.
+As presented in this report, the Montauk forecast model can provide a reliable forecast during an event and is stable for a 24-hr simulation.